SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1019-12-0-services-registry-service-that-introduces-a-hook-do-register-services-in.md

 ticket: DM-3092
 version: 1019.12.0
 ---
-To enable better management and discoverability of services in the core platform, a new services registry has been introduced.
-This service provides a hook that allows services to register themselves with the core platform.
+To improve the management and discoverability of services in the Cumulocity IoT platform, a new service registry has been introduced.
+This registry provides a hook that allows services to register themselves with the platform.